Fatumayattani/staba/README.md

 ## 🙏 Inspiration

-This project was inspired by [Tripmate-Planner](https://github.com/Dhruv-Varshney-developer/Tripmate-Planner) by **Dhruv Varshney**, which demonstrated how to build a modular AI agent system with ElizaOS.
+This project was inspired by [Tripmate-Planner](https://github.com/Dhruv-Varshney-developer/Tripmate-Planner) by **Dhruv Varshney**, which demonstrated how to build a modular AI agent system with ElizaOS and Storacha.